Student Cross is a Christian pilgrimage organised

 joy of the Resurrection as a living reality.
 It's a chance to

 walk from different parts of the country across Norfolk to

 along the way.
 Each Leg carries a large wooden cross as a witness to

 the people they pass.
-To find out more about the different routes,

 The climax of the week is in